 It Has Diversified Learning Formats

-While microlearning modules can sometimes be based on text and resemble conventional eLearning courses, it mostly consists of content in diversified learning formats.
-These can include videos, audios, podcasts, pictures, interactive documents, infographics, quizzes, games, animations, and whiteboard activities.
+While microlearning modules can sometimes be based on text and resemble conventional eLearning courses, they mostly consist of content in diversified learning formats.
+These can include videos, audio, podcasts, pictures, interactive documents, infographics, quizzes, games, animations, and whiteboard activities.

 This feature helps to increase learners’ engagement and attention span, generate interest, and reduce the monotony of training programs.